bios2/bios2-website/content/faq.md

 # Training activities

-**Training packages**.
-BIOS<sup>2</sup> offers a set of training packages across participating institutions.
-These are developed and managed by members of the program and offered at the different participating institutions by fellows.

 **Mobility grants**.
 Fellows have access to financial support to enhance mobility.
 This money covers expenses for attending training packages offered at external institutions, internships with partners and visits to external laboratories